Introduction

 Technical meeting (March 2025 – ongoing)

-The first meeting to discuss with trade and other interested stakeholders on technical issues related to the proposed amendments to Cap.
-132V will be arranged.
+A series of meetings to discuss with trade and other interested stakeholders on technical issues related to the proposed amendments to Cap.
+132V has been arranged.

 1st Meeting (20 March 2025)